torontomegaempires/torontomegaempires.github.io/docs/_posts/2024-10-26-Winter-25-MegaMiniCon.markdown

 ---
 layout: post
-title:  "Winter 2025 Mega Mini Con"
+title:  "Winter 2025 Mega MiniCon"
 date:   2024-10-26 00:00:00 -0500
-categories: con
+categories: MiniCon
 published: true
 ---
 We're happy to announce the **Winter 2025 Mega Mini Con** taking place January 18th, 2025 at [The Guild House](https://theguildhouse.ca/).
 Everyone is welcome to come learn and play the epic 18 player full-day game of civilization building and trade spanning from Iberia to India.